zyphuscode/travel_project/README.md

 # travel_project

 ##About Project:
-# I created this app as a personal blog where I show case my travel experience and picture.
-This was a fun project where I tried and experimented with different JS libraries for animation and inetractions.
+ I created this app as a personal blog where I show case my travel experience and picture.
+This was a fun project where I tried and experimented with different JS libraries for animation and interactions.

 ## Motivation:
 The idea behind this app is to learn different JS libraries and breakpoints for responsiveness using media queries.